Ngā Tai Ora - Public Health Northland, is one of twelve public health units across New Zealand.

 Ngā Tai Ora – Public Health Northland is tasked with delivering a range of strategic and operational services that promote and protect the health of our people and environment, and prevent disease across our region.
 The units’ actions focus on reducing inequities, influencing health determinants and keeping people healthy where they live, learn, work and play.

-Its main focus is on environmental health, communicable disease control, tobacco control and health promotion programmes.
+Areas of work for the unit include environmental health, communicable disease control, public health surveillance, planning, policy and workforce development, and community development.
 Many of these services include a regulatory component performed by statutory officers appointed under various statutes, though principally under the Health Act 1956.

 For more information contact Nga Tai Ora Public Health Northland on 09-4304100

 The logo depicts the relationship between land and water, with both needed to support life symbolised by the central koru.
 The three groupings of niho taniwha on the left side of the logo represent the work of public health - promoting and protecting the health of people and the environment, and preventing disease.
 The graduated blue and green colours show the connection and flow between ‘wai’ (water) and ‘whenua’ (land) and in this case, ‘tai’ (tide, coast, sea) and ‘uta’ (inland, shore).
 The graduated colours also symbolise the ways in which water moves in and around Tai Tokerau, and also the various peoples.
 In the right side of the logo can be seen a negative space that represents a puna (well, spring) and the flow of knowledge needed to sustain growth and wellbeing.
 Also seen in the right side of the logo is the stylized prow of a waka, and the overall direction of the logo is progressive and forward moving into the future.